 The CQC are responsible for assuring that providers of health and adult social care and other regulators create a safe environment for the management of controlled drugs.

-Spencer Private Hospitals were inspected by the Home Office in April 2018 and were inspected as fully compliant against regulations.
-The next inspection is due in 2023.
+Spencer Private Hospitals Margate and Ashford were inspected by the Home Office in 2023 and were inspected as fully compliant against regulations.